Force over Distance: Faster than Light

 Chloe hits the door controls.

-Ahead of them stretches a narrow, silver bridge, spanning a river of light.
-The hum of the drive vibrates through the air, low in the register, like a hymn Matt can’t quite hear.
+Ahead of them, a silver bridge spans a river of light.
+The hum of the drive vibrates the air, low in the register, like a church organ Matt can’t quite hear.

-To either side, behind the other two doors, are two narrower walkways, diverging from this central path.
+To either side, behind the other two doors, are narrower walkways, diverging from this central path.
 They look like they lead to distant monitoring stations.
-Along the bridge, maybe the length of two long city blocks, Matt can see a small platform, ringed with consoles.
+Along the bridge, maybe the length of a few city blocks, Matt sees a platform, ringed with consoles.

-Chloe has one hand over her mouth.
+Chloe has a hand over her mouth.
 Her eyes are wide.

-Matt scans the room, taking it in, looking for threats, for structural problems, for points of danger.
-But this room—this whole, vaulted space—it—
+Matt scans the room, looking for threats, for structural problems, for points of danger.
+But this room, this whole vaulted space, it—

 It’s undamaged.
-In fact, it shines silver, like he’s heard Atlantis does.
+It shines silver, like he’s heard Atlantis does.

-Sometimes, it takes a while to get to heart of things.
-To see them the right way.
+It takes a while to get at the heart of things.
+To see ‘em the right way.

 The light beneath them flows like water.
 The bridges hang like silver filigree.
 The distant monitors glow with flower-garden colors, in the tones of Ancient crystal.

-Chloe is crying, her eyes wide and wet, unblinking.
+Chloe’s eyes are wide and wet.
 One hand presses her laptop against her chest.
 The other hand is still over her mouth.
-The light of the FTL drive shines on her hair, on her face, on the tears running down her cheeks.
+The light of the drive shines on her hair, on her face, on the tears running down her cheeks.

-Matt presses his lips together.
-His throat closes at the sight of her.
-She looks—she looks like something inside her that’s been hurt, for a long long time, is knitting together.
-She’s come through so many terrible things and every time, every time, she, somehow, gets more beautiful.
+Matt’s throat closes at the sight of her.
+She looks like something inside her that’s been hurt, for a long long time, is knitting together.
+She’s come through so many terrible things.
+But every one of those things has made her more beautiful.

 He’s not like that.
 When parts of him go, he feels less.

-He understands, if he does ask her to marry him, if he commits to her for good, this is what his life will look like.
+He understands, if he does ask her to marry him, if he commits to her for good, this is what his life’ll look like.
 This is what it’ll mean to stand at her side.
 He’ll watch her change, beyond his reach, his whole life long.
 Becoming more.
 Becoming better.
-There’s no one else like her.
+There’s no one like her.
 He’s not sure he can keep pace.

 But.
 He’s pretty sure he’d like to try.